 In the shopping phase you look forward to golf whenever you want, getting your handicap down to where you think it belongs.
 And beside golf, you might have visions of you and your grandchildren riding around in a golf cart, or you and your husband enjoying a peaceful breakfast with a background of passing foursomes.
 Fortunately for many retirees, this experience comes true.
 But the actual reality could turn into something like this: loud curses repeated every 20 minutes – 12 hours a day, incoming golf balls that shatter peace and quiet (not to mention windows), or strangers hunting through your property on quests to retrieve their $4 Titleists (or worse, water your bushes with the proceeds of their last Beerweiser).
 Unfortunately, as (more…)

 Financial and taxes in retirement

-July 18, 2018 — Back in May we reported on our experience of applying online for our Social Security retirement benefits.
-The plan was to have the application completed and accepted in time to start receiving benefits in August, 2018, the month we turn 70 years old.
-Here is our report on the latest chapter in that process – in short, we are making progress, but not there yet!
+(Updated October 3, 2018 – with an important new development) –July 18, 2018 — Back in May we reported on our experience of applying online for our Social Security retirement benefits.
+The plan was to have the application completed and accepted in time to start receiving benefits in August, 2018, the month we turned 70 years old.
+Here is our report on the final two chapters in that process.
 (You can read the entire report, including this update, at “Applying Online for Social Security- Our Experience“.

 July Update – Not quite there yet!